Delaware Dog Breeder Licensing Requirements

 Quick Summary

-Delaware requires a kennel license for anyone who keeps more than four dogs for breeding, sale, show, or other purposes.
-The Delaware Office of Animal Welfare, part of the Division of Public Health, manages dog licensing and kennel inspections in the state.
+Delaware requires a kennel license for anyone who keeps more than four dogs for purposes such as breeding, selling, showing, or training.
+The Delaware Office of Animal Welfare, which is part of the Division of Public Health under the Department of Health and Social Services, oversees kennel licensing and companion animal programs in the state.
+All dog owners in Delaware must also obtain individual dog licenses for dogs six months of age or older, which requires proof of rabies vaccination.

-Annual Fee Set by Office of Animal Welfare (contact for current rates)
+Annual Fee Contact Office of Animal Welfare for current rates

 Who Needs a License in Delaware?